flowtoolz/GetLaid/README.md

 ## Why Oh Why?

-GetLaid is a framework for defining complex view layouts through elegant code.
+GetLaid is a lean framework for defining complex view layouts through elegant code.

 ### Why AutoLayout Wrappers
 Programmatic AutoLayout without any such frameworks was never hard.
 It's all about creating objects of `NSLayoutConstraint`, which has only one [powerful initializer](https://developer.apple.com/documentation/uikit/nslayoutconstraint/1526954-init).

 Since iOS 9.0 and macOS 10.11, we also have `NSLayoutAnchor`, which adds a native abstraction layer on top of `NSLayoutConstraint`, further reducing the need for any AutoLayout wrappers at all.

-At this point, all an AutoLayout wrapper can do is to make the code more meaningful, readable and succinct at the point of use.
-GetLaid does exactly that and a few other things.
+At this point, all an AutoLayout wrapper can do is making the code even more meaningful, readable and succinct at the point of use.
+GetLaid does exactly that and a few other tiny things.

 ### Why Not Other AutoLayout Wrappers

-Modern AutoLayout wrappers like [SnapKit](https://github.com/SnapKit/SnapKit) seem (to my taste) a bit too clever for the task at hand.
+Modern AutoLayout wrappers like [SnapKit](https://github.com/SnapKit/SnapKit) are almost too clever for the simple task at hand.
 A SnapKit example:

 ~~~swift
 box.snp.makeConstraints { (make) -> Void in